 We have a 5–6 semester program for students who have an undergraduate degree in SLP and have met the prerequisite requirements (see View Program Requirements).
 Students who do not have an undergraduate degree in SLP or who have not completed the undergraduate prerequisite courses may have a 7-8 semester program.
 Leveling courses are available to complete prerequisite requirements if your undergraduate degree is in another field of study.

-This program requires an application through the CSDCAS WebAdmit site.
+Each location of this program requires an application through the CSDCAS WebAdmit site.
 You must apply through the CSDCAS WebAdmit site in order to be considered for our graduate SLP program.

 Students gain real-world experience through a variety of clinical practicum opportunities while under the mentorship of experienced working professionals.
 Fontbonne has more than 100 agreements with excellent facilities.

-Some examples include:
+Some St. Louis area examples include:

 The current U.S. Bureau of Labor Statistics lists speech-language pathology as having a “faster than average” growth in employment rate of 19% (2012-2022).

-The master’s degree (M.S.) program in speech-language pathology at Fontbonne University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
-Any students wishing to file a complaint about the graduate program may contact the CAA directly.
+The Master of Science (M.S.) education program in speech-language pathology at Fontbonne University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.